ADVANTICS/documentation/products/adm-pc-bi25/docs/6_Setting_up_ADM_PC_BI25.md

 | 8 | Signal ground | Interface ground |

 > [!NOTE]
-> ADVANTICS has a stock of the mating CPT connector already crimped and ready to use.
-Contact us for purchase information.'
+> ADVANTICS has the mating CPT connector in stock, already crimped and ready for use.
+Please contact us for purchase information.

 ## 5.6.
 Module Chaining